Welcome to CCA!

-All students who are registered in 12 or more units per semester (9 units per semester for Graduate Program in Visual and Critical Studies students) are considered full-time students.
+All students who are registered in 12 or more units per semester (9 units per semester for all graduate students) are considered full-time students.
 They are, therefore, required to have health insurance coverage.

 The college has secured a group health insurance policy (a Kaiser Permanente HMO) that provides year-round coverage.

 Part-time students are ineligible for CCA student health insurance.